Khondaker Mostaq Ahmad: Sheikh Mujib administration

-Presidency
+1975 Political Crisis and Presidency

-Sheikh Mujib and all members of his family, except his daughters, who were in West Germany at the time, were assassinated by a group of army personnel on 15 August.
+Sheikh Mujib and his family, except for his two daughters who were in West Germany at the time, were assassinated by a group of army personnel on 15 August.

 Ahmad immediately took control of the government, proclaiming himself President.
 All three services chiefs were dismissed and replaced by next in line seniors.
 Major General Ziaur Rahman was appointed Chief of Army Staff of the Bangladesh Army, replacing K M Shafiullah.
 Air Vice Marshal A. K. Khandekar was replaced by AVM M G Ghulam Tawab.
-Mushhtaq reportedly praised the plotters who killed Sheikh Mujibur Rahman calling them Shurjo Shontan (sons of the sun).
+Mushtaq reportedly praised the plotters who killed Sheikh Mujibur Rahman calling them Shurjo Shontan (Sons of the Sun).
 Mushtaq Ahmad also ordered the imprisonment of leaders Syed Nazrul Islam, Tajuddin Ahmad, A. H. M. Qamaruzzaman and Muhammad Mansur Ali.
 He replaced the national slogan of Joy Bangla with Bangladesh Zindabad slogan and changed the name Bangladesh Betar to 'Radio Bangladesh'.
 He proclaimed the Indemnity Ordinance, which granted immunity from prosecution to the assassins of Mujib.
-Mujib's daughters Sheikh Hasina Wazed and Sheikh Rehana were barred from returning to Bangladesh from abroad.
+Mujib's daughters Sheikh Hasina and Sheikh Rehana were barred from returning to Bangladesh from abroad.
 BAKSAL and pro-Mujib political groups were dissolved.

 On 3 November, in what became infamously known as the "Jail Killing Day", the four imprisoned leaders Tajuddin Ahmad, Syed Nazrul Islam, A. H. M. Qamaruzzaman, and Muhammad Mansur Ali, who had refused to co-operate with Mostaq, were killed inside Dhaka Central Jail by a group of army officers on the instruction of President Khondaker Mostaq Ahmad.
 However, Mushtaq Ahmad was ousted from power on 6 November following a coup on 3 November led by Brigadier Khaled Mosharraf and Colonel Shafat Jamil among others.

+Formation of the Democratic League

+Following his removal from office in the 3 November 1975 coup led by Brigadier General Khaled Mosharraf, Mostaq Ahmad was imprisoned.
+After his release in 1976, he founded a political party named the Democratic League.
+Later that year, he was arrested for alleged involvement in a conspiracy to overthrow the military government and was convicted in two corruption cases, receiving a five-year prison sentence.

 Later life and legacy

 Ahmad was imprisoned by Brigadier General Khaled Mosharraf and later by the Ziaur Rahman administration until 1978.
 Upon his release, he formed Democratic League and attempted to resuscitate his political career, but to no avail.
 He spent his last years in Dhaka and died on 5 March 1996.

 Ahmad was named in the investigation of the murder of Sheikh Mujib launched in 1996 by his daughter Sheikh Hasina, who had just won the national elections to become Prime Minister of Bangladesh.
 Hasina blamed Ahmad for her father's death.
 Due to his death, he was not charged or tried.
-Historians and critics assert that Ahmad was one of the key plotters of Mujib's murder.
-He has been criticized by Bangladeshi liberal public for legitimizing political murders by protecting Mujib's killers.